codexashutosh/Bingo-Game/README.md

 A  game coded with Python

 ## Introduction
-This is a basic desktop game currently in its very initial stage.
+This is a Terminal-based game currently in its initial stage.
 I am working on adding more efficient algorithms.
-For now it is just as simply coded as it could be to fulfill the necessary requirements for the game.
+For now it is just as simply coded as it could be to satisfy the necessary functionalities of the game.

 ## Requirements
   1. Install python